• Skip to primary navigation

 Snacking in Sneakers

-These healthy apple oatmeal bars are the perfect healthy sweet treat for breakfast!
-Top 'em with a litle yogurt (regular or coconut milk) and it's reminiscent of apple pie and ice cream!
+These healthy apple oatmeal bars are the perfect sweet treat for breakfast or snack time!

 Print Recipe Pin Recipe